ruby-next/ruby-next/README.md

 - Generate transpiled code by calling `ruby-next nextify ./lib` (e.g., before releasing or pushing to VCS).

-This will produce `lib/.rbnxt` folder containing the transpiled files for different Ruby versions (e.g., `lib/.rbnxt/2.5`, `lib/.rbnxt/2.6`).
+This will produce `lib/.rbnext` folder containing the transpiled files, `lib/.rbnext/2.6`, `lib/.rbnext/2.7`.
+The version in the path indicates which Ruby version is required for the original functionality.
 Only the source files containing new syntax are added to this folder.

 **NOTE:** Do not edit these files manually neither run linters/type checkers/whatever against these files.